-Each of these community dinners is a creative expression of our local food culture.
+Each of these community dinners has been a creative expression of our local food culture.
 The meals celebrate the value and the pleasure of eating close to home.
 They also naturally draw our attention to the critical issues challenging our food systems.
 The congenial setting of a shared meal provides a ready context in which to explore areas of mutual concern.
-The Locavores have identified three broad imperatives that we hope to address.
+The Locavores have identified three broad imperatives that we hope to address:

-The first imperative is to reconnect.
-Our aim is to encourage reconnection with our local food sources and producers, and with the idea of eating seasonally.
-We want to promote a renewed awareness of, and relationship with, our island ecology.
-Sharing meals reconnects us to one another as a community.
+The first imperative is to connect.
+Our aim is to encourage connection with our local food sources and producers, and with the idea of eating seasonally.
+We want to promote awareness of, and relationship with, our island ecology.
+Sharing meals connects us to one another as a community.

 Our second focus is to revitalize.
 The well being of our agricultural community can be revitalized by interest in our local food sources and by awareness of our impacts on food ecosystems.
 Our own health is revitalized when we eat fresh, local, and seasonal foods.
 We have the opportunity to renew appreciation and techniques of home cooking and preserving.
 We hope to encourage the skills, networks, and relationships that in the past have enabled food culture to thrive.
 Investment in local food sources is also a revitalizing investment in our local economy.